OBOFoundry/OBOFoundry.github.io/principles/fp-008-documented.md

 documentation about the textual definition: is it manually created or generated with software assistance by relying on patterns and class axioms.

 * _User documentation:_
-A documentation detailing the ontology’s raison d'etre, its coverage, the use cases and query cases (including translation into  SPARQL queries) it is intended to support documentation about how to access the resource documentation about how to produce semantic web document compatible with the representation intended by the developers (OWL examples, OWL coding patterns)
+A documentation detailing the ontology's raison d'etre, its coverage, the use cases and query cases (including translation into  SPARQL queries) it is intended to support documentation about how to access the resource documentation about how to produce semantic web document compatible with the representation intended by the developers (OWL examples, OWL coding patterns)
  * availability of peer-reviewed publication about the resource